patricktimmons/nprint.github.io/nprintml_install.md

 ### Post-installation

-nprintML depends on the nPrint command, which may be installed separately, (with reference to the [nPrint documentation](https://github.com/nprint/nprint/wiki/2.-Installation)).
+nprintML depends on the nPrint command, which may be installed separately.

 For quick-and-easy satisfaction of this requirement, nprintML supplies the bootstrapping command `nprint-install`, which is made available to your environment with nprintML installed.
 This command will inspect its execution environment and attempt to retrieve, compile and install nPrint with the most appropriate defaults: